Fast Bellman algorithm for real Monge-Ampere equation: Introduction

 The Monge--Ampère equation is a fully non-linear partial differential equation, originating from the study of surfaces with prescribed curvature which goes back to Monge in the late 18th and Ampère in the early 19th century.
 Since then, variations of this equation have found a number of applications, for example in optimal transport~\cite{Philippis, Villani} and Riemannian geometry (the local isometric embedding problem~\cite{Lin}).
 The equation is also of great theoretical interest and is often used as a model example of a fully non-linear PDE.
 The complex version of the Monge--Ampère equation plays a central role in pluripotential theory, i.e.\ in the study of plurisubharmonic functions on domains in $\mathbb{C}^n$ and more recently on Kähler manifolds~\cite{Guedj-Zeriahi}.

 In this paper, we introduce a novel numerical method for solving the Dirichlet problem for the real Monge--Ampère equation, based on \emph{Bellman's principle}: representing the non-linear operator as an infimum of elliptic linear partial differential operators.
 We construct a numeric iterative scheme for approximating the operator attaining this infimum.

-Under the assumption that our algorithm produces a convex approximant, we show monotonicity.
-More precisely, we show that the convex approximants always majorise the solution to the original Monge--Ampère equation.
+Under suitable technical assumptions, as well as the assumption that our algorithm actually produces a sequence of strongly convex approximants, we prove convergence, see Theorem~\ref{thm:convergence} for details.
+Also, any convex approximants always majorises the solution to the original Monge--Ampère equation.

 Numerical experiments illustrate that the method works well in settings where the solution is smooth and strictly convex.
 In these cases, it outperforms recently published methods by a factor of~3--10 in execution time.
-For mildly singular equations, the speedup is even better: in some cases improving the running time by a factor of~100 or more.
+For mildly singular equations, the speed-up is even better: in some cases improving the running time by a factor of~100 or more.
 In the fully degenerate case, when the right hand side of the equation vanishes on a non-empty open set, our proposed method does not converge in general.
 We intend to return to the fully degenerate problem in a subsequent paper.